 These quilts have been an important part of interior decoration from the 17th century on.
 Today when decorating our homes we are inspired by color, design, texture and history.
 Quilts appeal to our sense of timelessness, nostalgia and in the way they link us to our history.

-Dorinda Evans talks about the history of traditional and contemporary quilting in America.
+Dorinda Evans talks about the traditional and contemporary USA quilt history.
 She shares a range of quilts and how they were made over this time.
 Her story is in 2 parts below.

 If you are looking to make a replica of an American quilt then go to Case Study of Sergeant Fords Quilt and read how Beth mcCrystal created a replica of an 1850's quilt.
 This article shows the reseach, fabric selection, quilting technique and collegues feedback that was required to accomplish this task.
 Her finished quilt is now on display in the Howick Historical Village in Auckland, New Zealand.